Dhammiko/what-to-do/README.md

   EventBrite API will very rarely return malformed JSON.
 Input like 99999 six months from now can cause this.

-  Due to an issue with Ruby threading, if the app encounters a 500 you may have to restart it or you'll see a circular reference error that is non recoverable.

 TODOS:

   Add the flash messages on the events index as well as home index.